 Some will give you one or more names just because you pushed one more time (my experience has been that 40% of people will give you referrals after the second ask).

 Write those names down and tell them: “Great, thank you.
 I want to make it as easy as possible for you to make that introduction.
-So you’ll get an intro-email from me.
-Just copy paste it and send it to Bob and Steve.
-Feel free to make edits or write something yourself if you like.
+So you’ll get an intro email from me.
+Just copy and paste it, and send it to Bob and Steve.
+Feel free to make edits or write something yourself, if you like.
 Let's make this happen today!”

 I wanted to connect you with Steli, their company does XYZ.
 I think this can be really interesting for you, and a contact would be mutually beneficial.

 I’ll let you guys take it from here,

 When you sign somebody up who was referred to you, ask them: “Who is actually responsible for you getting all these benefits from becoming a customer of our product?”

 Many times, you will get a response like: “Uhm … who?
 You mean ... you?”
 And then you say: “No, the person who introduced us in the first place …”